Expert Tips: Prevent These Biggest Errors When Trimming Trees for Hazard-Free and Effective Tree Care

-Pruning at the wrong time of the year could cause damage to the tree and reduce the chance of recovery.
-Deciduous trees should be pruned during the winter months or in early spring while conifers should be pruned in late spring or early summer.
+Pruning in the wrong season of the year could cause damage to the tree, and decrease its capacity to recover.
+Pruning deciduous trees is best done in late winter or early spring, while conifers should be cut back in the spring or early summer.

 Make sure you don’t use the wrong tools

-Using dull or inappropriate tools can result in irreparable harm to the tree and increase the risk of injury.
-Use sharp, clean and properly maintained pruning tools, like a hand saw and pruning shears or loppers.
+Making use of a dull or ineffective tool can result in irreparable harm to the tree, and increase the chance of injury.
+Make sure to use sharp, clean and properly maintained pruning tools, like hand saws, pruning shears, or loppers.

-Making incorrect cuts, such as leaving stubsbehind, trimming too closely to trunk or cutting too much at once it can make the tree weaker, leaving the tree vulnerable to disease or even cause deformities.
-When pruning, make clean cuts just outside the branch collar and avoid leaving stubs.
+Making incorrect cuts making mistakes, such as cutting too close to the tree, or removing too much at once, can cause the tree to weaken, making the tree vulnerable to disease or lead to defects.
+When pruning, make precise cuts just outside the branch collar and avoid leaving stubs.

 Don’t Over prune

-Pruning too much can cause stress to the tree, slow its growth, and leave the tree vulnerable to diseases.
-Prune only as needed to maintain the health of the tree and its appearance.
+Over pruning can stress the tree, slow its growth, and leave the tree susceptible to illness.
+Prune only as needed to ensure the appearance and health of the tree.

 Don’t tinker without Knowledge

-Pruning without proper knowledge or education can cause irreparable damage to the tree, and could be risky.
-If you’re not sure regarding pruning, it’s best to talk with an experienced arborist.
+Pruning without knowledge or proper training could cause irreparable harm to the tree and can be risky.
+If you’re not sure about pruning, you should to talk with an experienced arborist.

 FAQs